vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 output protocols.
 The full Debug build is warning-free and all 21 CTest targets pass, including VM scheduling, prepass, and MIDI serialization regressions.

+## Decode synth pools directly

+- Removed the temporary `SamplePoolView` type and pool list from shared SF2/DLS preparation.
+Each bank or external pool now decodes directly into the prepared sample table and its existing reference index.
+- The reference index stays with preparation instead of being moved into the decoder and returned.
+Pool order, filtering, phase variants, decoded sample offsets, diagnostics, and region indexes remain unchanged.
+- Removed 15 production lines and one intermediate representation.
+Existing regressions cover mixed local/external pools, inverted samples, filtered samples, start offsets, and container index limits.
+- Validation: warning-free Debug build; all 21 CTest targets pass (10.65 s).

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual